-Prime Minister of India does not have a fixed tenure.
-The full term of the Prime Minister is five years, which coincides with the normal life of the Lok Sabha.
+The Prime Minister of India does not have a fixed tenure.
+The full term of the Prime Minister in five years, which coincides with the normal life of the Lok Sabha.
 However, the term can end sooner if he loses the vote of confidence in the Lower House.
 The Prime Minister can also resign by writing to the President.
 There are no term limits on the office of the Prime Minister.
 There is also no official retirement age.

-Q. What is the minimum age limit for someone to be the president of India?
+Q. What is the minimum age limit for someone to be the Prime Minister of India?

 Ans.
-Candidate must 25 years of age if he/she is a member of the Lok Sabha or 30 years if he/she is a member of the Rajya Sabha.
+The candidate must be 25 years of age if he/she is a member of the Lok Sabha or 30 years if he/she is a member of the Rajya Sabha.

 Q. Who appoints the Prime Minister?

 Ans.
 The Prime Minister shall be appointed by the President and the other Ministers shall be appointed by the President on the advice of the Prime Minister.

-Q. What is the retirement age of Prime Minister?
+Q. What is the retirement age of the Prime Minister?

 Ans.
 There are no term limits on the office of the Prime Minister.
 There is also no official retirement age.